-Cha apters: (e) Amendment to Part B: Awards to introduce (Legal Practice) and (Data Studies) as suffixes for undergraduate exit awards; (f) Amendments to Part D: Programme Approval, to add clarity to changes that constitute a major modification and to ensure reference to the Student Protection Plan in any application to change or withdraw programmes; (g) Amendments to Part F: Admission and Registration to (i) update English language requirements, and (ii) introduce complaints into the applicant appeal process; (h) Amendments to Part G: Academic Progress Monitoring, to (i) introduce a new Fitness to Study Policy; and (ii) provide consistent terminology around interruption of study; (i) Amendment to Part H: Examination and Assessment, to (i) permit rounding of aggregate marks for postgraduate programmes from two decimal places to a whole number; (ii) revise the deadline for deferrals to 12.00pm the previous working day; (iii) revise the Mitigating Circumstances and Concessions Policy to simplify language and to introduce a stay on action for students on a final assessment attempt; (iv) strengthen the rules on Conduct of Examination: Information for candidates to prohibit smart watches and additional materials unless permitted; (v) revise the Academic Malpractice Policy to introduce a nominated pool of appointed Chairs and nominated decision makers within Schools, use of a Case Management Form and to introduce a new definition of Contract Cheating, (vi) introduce a new Marking Policy, (vii) revise the Reasonable Adjustments Policy to include an explicit reference to the Reasonable Adjustments Panel and to update data protection legislation references, and (viii) clarify the criteria for overseas assessment locations; (j) Amendment to Part K: Complaints and Appeals, (i) to add emphasis to appeals applying only to unconfirmed results and, for students appealing a mitigating circumstance application outcome, to explicitly require an explanation as to why new evidence could not have been presented earlier, and (ii) update external reference for frivolous and vexatious complaint definitions; (k) Amendments to Part L: Equality and Diversity, (i) to update data protection legislation and acceptable evidence for Learning Support relating to medical, physical or psychological conditions; and (ii) to introduce a new Wellbeing and Mental Health Policy;
+Cha pters: (e) Amendment to Part B: Awards to introduce (Legal Practice) and (Data Studies) as suffixes for undergraduate exit awards; (f) Amendments to Part D: Programme Approval, to add clarity to changes that constitute a major modification and to ensure reference to the Student Protection Plan in any application to change or withdraw programmes; (g) Amendments to Part F: Admission and Registration to (i) update English language requirements, and (ii) introduce complaints into the applicant appeal process; (h) Amendments to Part G: Academic Progress Monitoring, to (i) introduce a new Fitness to Study Policy; and (ii) provide consistent terminology around interruption of study; (i) Am endment to Part H: Examination and Assessment, to (i) permit rounding of aggregate marks for postgraduate programmes from two decimal places to a whole number; (ii) revise the deadline for deferrals to 12.00pm the previous working day; (iii) revise the Mitigating Circum stances and Concessions Policy to simplify language and to introduce a stay on action for students on a final assessment attempt; (iv) strengthen the rules on Conduct of Examination: Information for candidates to prohibit smart watches and additional materials unless permitted; (v) revise the Academic Malpractice Policy to introduce a nominated pool of appointed Chairs and nominated decision makers within Schools, use of a Case Management Form and to introduce a new definition of Contract Cheating, (vi) introduce a new Marking Policy, (vii) revise the Reasonable Adjustments Policy to include an explicit reference to the Reasonable Adjustments Panel and to update data protection legislation references, and (viii) clarify the criteria for overseas assessment locations; (1) Amendment to Part K: Complaints and Appeals, (i) to add emphasis to appeals applying only to unconfirmed results and, for students appealing a mitigating circumstance application outcome, to explicitly require an explanation as to why new evidence could not have been presented earlier, and (ii) update external reference for frivolous and vexatious complaint definitions; (k) Amendments to Part L: Equality and Diversity, (i) to update data protection legislation and acceptable evidence for Learning Support relating to medical, physical or psychological conditions; and (ii) to introduce a new Wellbeing and Mental Health Policy;

-(1) Addition of Part N: Right and Duties and the introduction of a new Academic Freedom Complaints and Appeal Procedure; (m) Schedule G: Definitions - addition of Balance of Probabilities, Burden of Proof, Contract Cheating, Interruption of Studies and Interrupt (to replace Intermission and Intermit), Senior Academic, and Standard of Proof. (n) Schedule H: Common Internal and External Acronyms - updates; (0) minor changes to wording, style and grammar.
+(1) Addition of Part N: Right and Duties and the introduction of a new Academic Freedom Complaints and Appeal Procedure; (m) Schedule G: Definitions - addition of Balance of Probabilities, Burden of Proof, Contract Cheating, Interruption of Studies and Interrupt (to replace Intermission and Intermit), Senior Academic, and Standard of Proof. (n) (o) Schedule H: Common Internal and External Acronyms - updates; minor changes to wording, style and 04/07/2019 All Academic Council grammar. on 12 approval with major and minor idments including: e Document: